WICG/webmonetization/docs/explainer.md

 ### Declarative vs imperative API

 The current proposal is for a hybrid declarative and imperative API.
-Websites declare their ability to accept web monetized payments using a `<meta>` tag in the page header.
-Imperatively, a developer can then access the global `monetization` object on the DOM to track incoming payment streams/events and react to these (by showing/hiding ads, etc.).
+Websites declare their ability to accept web monetized payments using a `<link>` tag in the page header.
+Imperatively, a developer can then access the global `monetization` object on the DOM to track incoming payment events and react to these (by showing/hiding ads, etc.).

 > [Issue 33 - Declarative vs Imperative API](https://github.com/WICG/webmonetization/issues/33)